ansys/pyconverter-xml2py/doc/source/user_guide/index.rst

 ==========

 This section provides some guidelines for using the ``pyconverter-xml2py`` package.
-You can modify each step as needed to convert your own DITA XML documentation.
+You can modify each step as needed to convert your own Docbook XML documentation.

 Predefined format